 So this summer, my husband locked us out of the motorhome, in which lay all three sets of keys, which he had hidden, in case we lost them.

 Jesus promises us the keys of the Kingdom.
-Earthly kingdoms have great variety–the United Kingdom in which I live has mountains, oceans, lakes, priceless art, palaces, golden universities, and storied cities.
-So too Jesus’s often repeated phrase “the Kingdom of God,” (a metaphor, or perhaps an actual description), means different things to different people.
+Earthly kingdoms have great variety–the United Kingdom in which I live has mountains, oceans, lakes, palaces, priceless art, golden universities, and storied cities.
+So too Jesus’s oft-repeated phrase “the Kingdom of God,” means different things to different people.
 To me, the Kingdom is within me (Luke 17:21).
 I know I am “in” the Kingdom when I experience peace, joy, love and the awareness of God’s presence and power.
 For others, it means justice, healings, miracles, shalom, lightning bolts of spiritual power…

 And sometimes, it just takes a key, small shifts, for us to enter this Kingdom.
 Forgiveness, for instance, repentance, persistent prayer, a humble heart, and, always, gratitude.

 * * *

 In this workaday life of ours, simple shifts can bring disproportionate changes and benefits.
 For instance, after the crippling pain of sciatica, I worked with a health coach.
 Losing weight has never been easy, but she suggested that I completely eliminate all starchy carbs (bread, pasta, noodles, wheat, rice, potatoes, oats, grains), and all sugar and chocolate, and limit caffeine and dairy.
 And I discovered that, for me, entirely cutting out things that are not a blessing to my body is oddly easier than moderation (Moderation kills: Dr. Esselstyn) and weight is coming off, 18 pounds more recently, and I am 40 pounds down from my highest weight.
 A simple key, a big shift.
 (I have more to lose, sadly!!)